ethz-asl/map_api/map-api/README.md

 ### Application-defined views

-Dmap data access and modification can be abstraced down to only committing with application-defined views.
+Dmap data access and modification can be simplified down to hash map access and committing with application-defined views.
 The requirement for this is that you can represent data of your application in instances of `common::MappedContainerBase` from `multiagent-mapping-common/mapped-container-base.h`: